Food Sensitivity Test (96 foods)

 Digital results and insights will be available on our secure platform.
 Easily share your results with your doctor or family members.

-Our test measures 96 tests falling under a variety of categories, including dairy, grains, eggs, fruits, seafood, meats, vegetables, seeds and nuts.
+Our test analyzes sensitivity to 96 specific food categories including dairy, grains, eggs, fruits, seafood, meats, vegetables, seeds and nuts.

 Our tests measure your IgG reactivity levels to 96 foods.
 It is important to note the ranges for each food can vary.
 As displayed on the example report below, the normal range for Almond is 0-3, while the normal range for Barley is 0-10.
 Our results are displayed so consumers can easily read the level of reactivity for each food via the scale and color coordinated numbers.